Ethics for Software Developers

 Audience: Is This The Right Course For Me?

-You should attend the Coding Ethics seminar if you are involved in software development in any way: as an analyst, designer, developer, tester or manager.
+You should attend the Ethics for Software Developers seminar if you are involved in software development in any way: as an analyst, designer, developer, tester or manager.

 Prerequisites: Am I Ready For The Course?